Jason C. Gallion: Education

-During a debate on the Blueprint for Maryland's Future education reform plan in March 2020, Gallion introduced an amendment that would have reduced the number of teaching scholarships by $16 million and reduce the expansion of the state's Judy Center network of early education hubs by $12 million.
+During a debate on the Blueprint for Maryland's Future education reform plan in March 2020, Gallion introduced an amendment that would have reduced the number of teaching scholarships by $16 million and reduced the expansion of the state's Judy Center network of early education hubs by $12 million.
 The amendment was rejected in a party-line vote.

-Gallion introduced legislation during the 2021 legislative session that would move appointing authority for the Harford County school board from the governor to the county executive, with input from the county council.
+During the 2021 legislative session, he introduced a bill that would move appointing authority for the Harford County school board from the governor to the county executive, with input from the county council.

 Elections

-During a debate on legislation that would ban people from simultaneously running for elected public offices and political party offices and from holding both offices at the same time, Gallion proposed amending the bill to allow an individual to run for both offices at the same time so long as they can't simultaneously hold both offices.

-Gallion introduced legislation alongside senators Justin Ready and Bryan Simonaire during the 2021 legislative session that would require voters to show some form of identification before casting a ballot.
-He also sponsored legislation that would require people that deliver mail-in ballots to be a family member or part of the immediate household of the voter and ban campaign volunteers or candidates from delivering mail-in ballots for another vote.
-Additionally, Gallion said that he would sponsor legislation that would increase penalties for voter fraud, including a four-year loss of voting rights.

-In March 2021, Gallion opposed legislation that would expand the number of early voting centers in Maryland and permanently expand mail-in voting, worrying that the state might be putting an "extra burden" on local governments.
+During the 2021 legislative session, Gallion, alongside state senators Justin Ready and Bryan Simonaire, introduced a bill that would require voters to show some form of identification before casting a ballot.
+He also sponsored bills would require people that deliver mail-in ballots to be a family member or part of the immediate household of the voter and ban campaign volunteers or candidates from delivering mail-in ballots for another vote, as well as increase penalties for voter fraud, including a four-year loss of voting rights.
+In March 2021, during a debate on legislation that would ban people from simultaneously running for elected public offices and political party offices and from holding both offices at the same time, Gallion proposed amending the bill to allow an individual to run for both offices at the same time so long as they can't simultaneously hold both offices.
+That same month, he opposed legislation that would expand the number of early voting centers in Maryland and permanently expand mail-in voting, worrying that the state might be putting an "extra burden" on local governments.

 Environment

-In October 2019, the Maryland League of Conservation Voters gave Gallion a score of 20 percent, the lowest score in the Maryland Senate and tying him with senator Jack Bailey.

-During debate on an omnibus climate action bill (the Climate Solutions Now Act of 2021), Gallion introduced an amendment that would push back the bill's goal of achieving net-zero emissions by 2050 instead of 2045.
-He also worried that the bill's tree planting program would create habitat for deer in agricultural buffer zones.
+During debate on the Climate Solutions Now Act in February 2021, Gallion introduced an amendment to the bill that would push back the bill's goal of achieving net-zero emissions by 2050 instead of 2045.
+He also expressed concerns with the bill's tree planting program, saying it would create habitat for deer in agricultural buffer zones.

-Gallion said that he would rather have the issue of community solar versus commercial solar stay in the hands of each county instead of the Maryland Public Service Commission.
+In February 2022, Gallion said that he would rather have the issue of community solar versus commercial solar stay in the hands of each county instead of the Maryland Public Service Commission.

+In April 2026, Gallion was one of four senators to vote against the Utility RELIEF Act, an omnibus energy bill backed by Governor Wes Moore and Democratic legislative leaders.